Massaged Kale Sprout Caesar Salad is a fresh take on the classic Caesar salad!

 If you’ve never “massaged” your kale, massaging helps soften it and reduces some of the bitterness.
 Here’s more information from The Huffington Post.

-Kale sprouts are absolutely delicious with only that simple olive oil, salt and pepper treatment.
+Kale sprouts are absolutely delicious with only the above simple olive oil, salt and pepper treatment.
 I can’t help but snitch a few before I put them in the oven which inspired me to use them in a salad.
-Craving Caesar!

 Caesar salad made the traditional way involves raw egg yolks or “coddling” the egg (which means to lightly cook it).
 Whisking lemon juice into yolks should make them safe as does coddling the egg.
 However, in my business, it’s something a personal chef does not risk–especially with children, seniors or anyone with a compromised immune system.